Free Software FAQ

 - Yes.
-If you are a college or university student enrolled in a degree-granting program, you may qualify for the program and get access to select Intel® Software Development tools at no cost.
-To learn more, visit Free Tools for Student.
+If you are a college or university student enrolled in a degree-granting program, you may qualify for the program and get access to select Intel® Software Development Tools at no cost.
+To learn more, visit Free Tools for Students.

 - Do post-doctoral students qualify for your student license program?

 - No. However, you may qualify for no cost Intel® Software Development Tools for Educators.
 Intel® Performance Libraries are available to everyone at no cost.
 Learn more.

 - I am a professor.
 Can I use Intel® Software Development Tools at no cost as part of the coursework I teach?

 - Yes.
 Intel provides select Intel® Software Development Tools at no cost to educators at degree-granting institutions to help teach students new skills in science, technology, engineering, and mathematics.
 To learn more and apply, visit Free Tools for Educators.